 |Dynamics 365 for phones||Dynamics 365 for phones presents the content of the main form in a manner optimized for a phone.|

-This diagram represents common components found in updated entity forms.
+This diagram represents common components found in main table forms.

-For updated entities, the layout of the form works with a wide range of displays and window sizes.
-As the width of window decreases, tab columns move down so that you can scroll down to work with them instead of being compressed or requiring you to scroll to the right.
+The layout of the form works with a wide range of displays and window sizes.
+As the width of window decreases, section columns move down so that you can scroll down to work with them instead of being compressed or requiring you to scroll to the right.

-The following table summarizes available components of the main form for updated entities.
+The following table summarizes available components of the main form for tables.

-Up to four fields can be placed in the header.
+Up to four columns can be placed in the header.
 Multiple lines of text, web resources, or iFrames aren’t allowed in the header.
-The header and footer share some properties with sections.
+The header shares some properties with sections.

 |Sections||A section occupies the space available in a tab column.
 Sections have a label that can be displayed and a line may be shown below the label.

-Sections can have up to four columns and include options for displaying how labels for fields in the section are displayed.
+Sections can have up to four columns and include options for displaying how labels for columns in the section are displayed.

 |Spacer||A spacer allows for an empty space to be added to a section column.|